webplatform/docs/concepts/Internet_and_Web/how_browsers_work/index.md

 ---
-title: how browsers work
+title: How browsers work: behind the scenes of modern web browsers
+attributions:
+  - 'Portions of this content come from HTML5Rocks! [article](http://www.html5rocks.com/tutorials/internals/howbrowserswork/)'
+readiness: 'In Progress'
+summary: 'This document gives an overview of the &quot;internal browser operations and justifications behind development best practices.&quot;'
 tags:
   - Tutorials
-readiness: 'In Progress'
-summary: 'This document gives an overview of the "internal browser operations and justifications behind development best practices."'
 uri: 'concepts/Internet and Web/how browsers work'

 ---
-# How browsers work: behind the scenes of modern web browsers

 Originally published Aug.
 5, 2011

-## Summary
+## <span>Summary</span>

-This document gives an overview of the "internal browser operations and justifications behind development best practices."
+This document gives an overview of the &quot;internal browser operations and justifications behind development best practices.&quot;

 By Tali Garsiel & Paul Irish

-## Preface
+## <span>Preface</span>

 This comprehensive primer on the internal operations of WebKit and Gecko is the result of much research done by Israeli developer Tali Garsiel.
 Over a few years, she reviewed all the published data about browser internals and spent a lot of time reading web browser source code.
 She wrote: